Simply-Static/simply-static/readme.txt

 2. This is what the Simply Static Generate page looks like after you've generated your static files.
 We'll show you exactly which files we made a static copy of.

 == Changelog ==

+= 1.4.0, April 26, 2016 =

+* New: French translations.
+Thanks Pierre!
+* New: Diagnostics page displays pass/fail for everything needed for SS to run correctly
+* New: Auto-adding WP's emoji url to Additional URLs
+* New: If a PHP error is encountered during processing it will be displayed
+* Improvement: If you can edit posts, you can generate a static site
+* Fix: Bad additional URLs could cause an infinite loop during static file generation
+* Fix: Unprocessable pages are now properly removed on subsequent static file runs

 = 1.3.5, April 14, 2016 =